SRL132/SRL132/README.md

-I am a Full Stack developer specialized in the MERN stack and Solidity with strong passion for code, and previous experience in product management as well as internationalization roles in leading multinational companies with the most competitive business practices.
+I am a Full Stack developer specialized in the MERN stack and Solidity with strong passion for code, and previous experience in product management as well as internationalization roles in leading multinational companies as swell as start-up environments.

-I have experience with Agile methodologies and my main stack is Javascript-based, including but not limited to React, Node, Solidity.
-I am AWS-certified and I will also be glad to help with anything AWS or cloud-related as well.
+I have experience with Agile methodologies and my main stack is Javascript and Solidity based, including but not limited to React, Node, Solidity.

 ### Feel free to reach me out in either Catalan, Spanish, English, German, Chinese or French, languages are my second passion :) 🌐